DwaynePink/Bookscraper/Readme.md

 Create directory by typing in gitbash  -
      mkdir bookscraper
-Move into that folder - C:\Users\dwayn\   ***note dwayn will be your own and not dwayn
+Move into that folder - CUsersdwayn   note dwayn will be your own and not dwayn
     cd bookscraper
-You will now be in the folder which will look like this C:\Users\dwayn\bookscraper
+You will now be in the folder which will look like this CUsersdwaynbookscraper

 ## Step 2 Create the Virtual Environment
 Create the virtual environment